nvim-neo-tree/neo-tree.nvim/README.md

 accepted in (neo)vim sidebars.
 I can't stand glitchy behavior, and neither should you!

-- Neo-tree won't let other buffers take over it's window.
+- Neo-tree won't let other buffers take over its window.
-- Neo-tree won't leave it's window scrolled to the last line when there is plenty of room to display the whole tree.
+- Neo-tree won't leave its window scrolled to the last line when there is plenty of room to display the whole tree.
 - Neo-tree does not need to be manually refreshed (set `use_libuv_file_watcher=true`)
 - Neo-tree can intelligently follow the current file (set `follow_current_file=true`)